s9e/phpbb-ext-reckless/docs/indexes.md

 `session_forum_id` `session_user_id`

 This index replace the default index on `(session_forum_id)`.
 It can be used to retrieve a list of users browsing a given forum.
-Its performance is still being evaluated.

 ## phpbb_topics_watch.user_id

 `user_id` `topic_id`

 This index replace the default index on `(user_id)`.
-It can be used in viewtopic and in the UCP pages that lists watched topics for current user.
-Its performance is still being evaluated.
+It can be used in viewtopic to cover the whole predicate from `watch_topic_forum()` and in the UCP pages that lists watched topics for current user.